arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 <https://www.virtualbox.org/>, and Vagrant <https://www.vagrantup.com/>, which
 will run virtual machines to simulate a distributed environment.

-:ship: Make a directory to store Vagrant's configuration for this guide.
+:shipit: Make a directory to store Vagrant's configuration for this guide.
 ```bash
 mkdir consul-getting-started-join
 ```

-:ship: Create a new file in the directory called `Vagrantfile` and paste the content of Consul's demo Vagrant file
+:shipit: Create a new file in the directory called `Vagrantfile` and paste the content of Consul's demo Vagrant file
 <https://github.com/hashicorp/consul/blob/master/demo/vagrant-cluster/Vagrantfile>
 into it.

-:ship: Boot your two virtual machines.
+:shipit: Boot your two virtual machines.
 ```bash
 vagrant up
 ```

-:ship: Once the environment is up, ssh into node 1 to begin configuring of your datacenter.
+:shipit: Once the environment is up, ssh into node 1 to begin configuring of your datacenter.
 ```bash
 vagrant ssh n1
 ```

 ### Start the Agents

-:ship: Start 1st (Vagrant) Consul agent in server mode
+:shipit: Start 1st (Vagrant) Consul agent in server mode
 ```bash
 consul agent \
       -server \